 Just when I thought it would be my turn at last to get my measly little question answered and get my own personal guided tour to the book I needed the phone rang at the "Information" desk and the woman, who should have been MY GUIDE THIS INSTANT!, took the call.
 She listened and said, "I'll see."
 Then she turned and disappeared into the bowels of the store.

-Finally peeved I couldn't help saying in a scathing tone as she departed, "Jesus CHRIST!"
+Finally peeved I couldn't help saying out loud in a scathing tone as she departed, "Jesus CHRIST!"

 Without missing a beat the man waiting next to me turned and said, "Well, that's Who we're here for, isn't it?"